Ellis-Kalaidjian/E-Commerce-Analytics/README.md

 The R Script used to develop the aforementioned ETL processes can be found here.

+The SQL queries used for the following analyese can be found here.

 ## Executive Summary

 ### Key Insights: Temporal Trends